School of Humanities and Sciences

 Research - Post-Bacc, Ethics In Society

 BioLouie is a Research Associate in the Technology Ethics & Policy Rising Scholars Program at the McCoy Family Center for Ethics in Society.
-Louie supports the Embedded Ethics program, investigating the effectiveness of teaching ethics in computer science education.
-More specifically, he is interested in how underrepresented communities are connecting with ethics when building computing technologies.
+Louie works with the Embedded Ethics team to weave ethical reflection into the core computer science courses at Stanford, investigating its effectiveness.
+He is particularly interested in how institutional frameworks shape underrepresented students’ engagement with ethical reflection in technology, and how research can inform more inclusive approaches to technical education across academic spaces.
 Louie is a first-generation graduate from UC Berkeley, where he received his bachelor's degree in Data Science with a concentration in Philosophy.

 -